iocaster/FFmpegMC264DemoApp/README.md

 ## Limitations :
 * The running time is limited to 30 minutes.
 Contact me for the unlimited version.
-* The video bitrate is limited to 2Mbps.

 ## Screenshot